cap-js/docs/guides/providing-services/index.md

 Don't use reliable pagination if an entity set is sorted by elements that contain sensitive information, the skip token could reveal the values of these elements.
 :::

-The feature can be enabled with configuration option `cds.query.limit.reliablePaging.enabled` set to `true`.
+The feature can be enabled with configuration option `cds.query.limit.reliablePaging.enabled` (Java) respectively `cds.query.limit.reliablePaging` (Node.js) set to `true`.

 ### Configuring Defaults with `cds.query.limit`